 Fourth, ensure safe food and water sources.
 Prepare enough and ensure the origin of food to help students have enough energy and health to complete the trip.

-" With older students, we must agree on the principle of regular communication to ensure each student is safe and is immediately updated on emergency situations so that the person in charge and organizing the field trip can act promptly.
+" For older students, we must agree on the principle of regular communication to ensure each student is safe and is immediately updated on emergency situations so that the person in charge and organizing the field trip can act promptly.
 Teachers should also maintain information updates to parents throughout the student's trip," said Mr. Nam.

 Children can become withdrawn, isolated from the group and have low self-esteem.
 What parents should do is create conditions to help their children equip themselves with life skills, survival skills (swimming, fire fighting, what to do when lost, etc.) before starting the picnic.